 - Encourage a global and cross-cultural approach to communication

 - MC faculty members have doctorates in Communication, Pedagogy and English.
 Their research interests include cross-cultural communication, communication pedagogy, social media and technology, corporate communication, corporate branding, crisis management, bargaining and negotiation as well as conflict resolution.

 First Year MC

 First Year MC should be seen as a foundational course in managerial communications.
 This course is assignment- rather than case-based, and through experiential learning introduces students to modules in communication strategy or the practice of communicating with intent, the role of narrative in business and leadership, informative communication as well as argument and persuasion.
-These topics are all addressed through framing concepts, oral, visual and written mediums, as well as the changing technological landscape now facing managers.
+These topics are all addressed through framing concepts; oral, visual and written mediums; and the changing technological landscape now facing managers.
 Storytelling, listening and providing appropriate feedback have increasingly emerged as basic managerial competencies.

 First Year Electives

 "Interpersonal Communication" extends the First Year required course with the topic of how people communicate in organizations and discussions of the communication in the networked organization, the contemporary form of the modern workplace.
 "Strategic Communication" focuses on implementing defined strategic goals through communication using cases, exercises, scenario planning and increasingly important topics such as corporate branding, reputation management and crisis communication

 Second Year MC Electives